Ryk1936/OTR-Lap/README.md

 # OTR Lap 🏁

-A simple steady-state lap time simulation and track visualization tool developed for Ontario Tech Racing.
+A simple steady-state lap time simulation and track visualization tool developed for the Ontario Tech Racing Team.
 Estimates lap times on custom tracks using steady-state assumptions and visualizes velocity and acceleration gradients along the track.
+This simulator is designed specifically for EV's.

 <br>